olooney/oranlooney.com/content/post/kaprekar.md

 <img src="/post/kaprekar_files/n_iterations.png">

-An interesting structure emerges.
-Note that there are many diagonal blocks that share the exact same color.
+An interesting structure emerges: there are many diagonal streaks that share the exact same color.
 Is there something about two points being diagonal neighbors in this 100x100 space that makes them more likely to collapse?

 Structure of Convergence
 ------------------------

 Another way to use the 100x100 grid is to assign a color to every unique number after $k$ iterations.
-If two pixels have the same color, we know
+If two pixels have the same color, we know they will collide in $k$ iterations or fewer.

 First iteration:

 <img src="/post/kaprekar_files/frame_1.png">

+See if you can mentally visualize this in four dimensions by first stacking all the cells in a row to get a 3D shape, then again for each columns to get a 4D shape.
+You should see a kind of 4-dimensional blue football with red around the corners.
+Numbers where all four digits are similar (like 4445) map to low numbers (like 0999), while numbers with dissimilar digits (like 0009) map to high numbers (like 8991.)

-To avoid duplicating this visual seven times, I've compressed it into an animation:
+To avoid duplicating this visual seven times, I've compressed it into an
+animation:

 <img src="/post/kaprekar_files/animation.gif">

 This allows us to see collapses occurring with each iteration and observe the complex but obviously non-random structure that emerges.
+(The static images for each iteration are available in the [Jupyter notebook][JH].)

+The diagonal structure we notice above seems prominent in this visualization as well; in fact, it seems to get even more pronounced as the number of iterations increases.
+What is going on there?

 While the 100x100 is good for getting a gestalt impression of the whole, it's hard to read off individual transitions or trace the orbits of individual numbers through the iteration.
-For a more detailed deep dive, we can use Graphviz to visualize the exact structure of collapses.
-To avoid overwhelming the visualization show only the 54 unique numbers that survive the first iteration.
+For a more detailed deep dive, we can use [Graphviz][GVZ] to visualize the exact structure of collapses.
+To avoid overwhelming the visualization, let's only show the 54 unique numbers that survive the first iteration:

     # Initialize the unique colors set and the arrows set
     unique_colors = set()